kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 }
 ```

+That’s it!

 ## Potential attacks

 This TCR design, though, has several attack vectors.

 First, one or several malicious voters can spam the TCR by creating a bunch of low-quality proposals.
 However, as each proposal requires a deposit, this will require significant capital investment.
 Moreover, as those items are expected to be low-quality, they will be likely challenged and lose the voting, meaning that the attacker will lose her entire deposit.
 Therefore, this attack is unlikely to be feasible and attractive to the rational attacker.

-Another potential danger is reducing in quality of the items that were already included to the registry, or so called “Registry poisoning”.
+Another potential danger is reducing in quality of the items that were already included to the registry, or so-called “Registry poisoning”.
 This might happen both maliciously or not.
 In any case, token holders and challengers are expected to constantly keep track of the quality of the included items, and challenge them to be kicked in case they will degrade.
-Again, kicked items will lose their stake so its costly to spoil listings intentionally.
+Again, kicked items will lose their stake so it's costly to spoil listings intentionally.

 Finally, voters can choose to vote in any other way besides picking what they actually think is a good choice.
-One tactic voters might persue is “vote splitting“, where voters vote “Yes” with half of their tokens and “No” with the other half.
-That way, they are guaranteed to receive some of the reward while not putting any thought at all.
+One tactic the voters might pursue is “vote splitting“, where voters vote “Yes” with half of their tokens and “No” with the other half.
+That way, they are guaranteed to receive part of the reward while not putting any thought at all.
 Another tactic is “vote memeing“ where voters collude on an outcome whether they perceive it as valid or not.
-This technique is much more dangerous to the TCR, because unlike vote splitting, it can affect the voting outcome.
+This technique is much more dangerous to the TCR because unlike vote splitting, it can affect the voting outcome.
 The biggest countermeasure to memeing is an ability to fork the TCR, leaving colluded voters with now worthless tokens.

 ## Limitations and improvement ideas

-The implementation of TCR described in this guide focuses on the simplicity, so it has limited functionality and several problems.
+The implementation of TCR described in this guide focuses on simplicity, so it has limited functionality and several problems.
 Additionally, there are some problems that are relevant to all TCR designs.

 Currently, tokens can’t be used simultaneously for several votings.
-This limits powers of the token holders.
+This limits the powers of the token holders.
 It also reduces the security of TCR: in case there are several votings running at the same time, the voting power is split between them, so the cost of attacking one of the votes by staking tokens is reduced.
 Luckily, there is an improvement of the current voting scheme called partial-lock commit/reveal (PLCR) voting, which allows token holders to participate in several voting simultaneously using the same tokens.

 Another challenge is tweaking the parameters.
 Ideally, the parameters could be changed at any time in a decentralized manner.
 One idea is to use another TCR to make governance proposals and vote with the same tokens.

-Following with the “Comedy movie TCR” example, it would be nice not only to curate good comedy movies, but also rank and compare them with each other, creating some kind of a leaderboard.
+Following with the “Comedy movie TCR” example, it would be nice not only to curate good comedy movies but also rank and compare them with each other, creating some kind of a leaderboard.
 Graded TCRs allow ranking items over several tiers.

 Token-curated registry is still a nascent concept.
 Several use cases exist, but it’s too early to say that they will succeed long-term.
 Besides, it’s unknown how broadly TCRs can be used in practice.

 Another open question is how to bootstrap the registry.
 TCRs is a three-sided marketplace that has “chicken-and-egg” problem: initially, there are no items, so consumers are not interested in it, and thus producers don’t want to apply, meaning that there are no items.
-One way to kickstart the registry is to prefill it with items from a centralized list if items are known to be high-quality.
+One way to kickstart the registry is to fill it with items from a centralized list if items are known to be high-quality.

 ## Wrap-up

-Token-curated registry is a powerful mechanism to incentivise decentralized and permissionless curation.
+A token-curated registry is a powerful mechanism to incentivize decentralized and permissionless curation.
 However, it has a lot of nuances and potential shortcomings, as there are a few opportunities to game a system.
 Developers who want to leverage TCR in their dapps should keep in mind potential shortcomings.

 I’ve put everything that we made in this guide to the [monorepo on Github](https://github.com/Destiner/tcr-guide).
 Feel free to clone, fork, and otherwise play with it.